mveril/QUESTDB_website/docs/datafileBuilder.md

 When each value are number spin value are integer symmetry and excitation type are standard LaTeX

-isSupporting and isUnsafe are boolean corrresponded to 'JavaScript' boolean values `true` or  `false`
+isSupporting and isUnsafe are boolean corrresponded to  `JavaScript`  boolean values `true` or  `false`